 - Dirty Communists: Believed to be one given that she's a left-leaning benefactee of Gotfield.

-- Expository Hairstyle Change: Granted, originally she was all business.
+- Expository Hairstyle Change: Granted, she was all business at first.

 - Someone to Remember Him By: Alma and John were supposed to hook-up at Niagara Falls once everything was over, but because he's caught by the FBI, and made it seem he betrayed Liebber, she disappears.
 Whether she kept John's child, or even carried to term is never revealed.